thepooyan/private-room/notes/0 note.md

 - sign msgs
 - where to hold private / public keys (***most important*** easy to install for the end user)
+- conversation req
+- if someone messages you, they should show up in conversation requests
+- delete account
-- add modal
+- delete msgs

-- search up user id instead of adding public key manually
+- a stats page about all the users of site
 - export keys to files
 - make the keys with gpg
-- a stats page about all the users of site
+- show an indicator when a chat has new msgs
+- notif system
+- add unread msgs (?)

+# done:
 - get contacts when users logs in
-- show a notif when a chat has new msgs
-- add unread msgs
-- auto add contact if he msgs you
+- add modal
-- block list
-- delete msgs
+- search up user id instead of adding public key manually